Zacaria/apidays-2023/docs/Presentation.md

 note:

-You can build REST, GraphQL, gRPC APIs, frontends, desktop apps, mobile apps
+You can build REST, GraphQL, gRPC APIs

+You can build frontends, desktop apps, mobile apps thanks to WebAssembly

+You can even integrate it in your TS codebase as a module.

+If you have a specific part struggling in terms of performance, you can easily integrate it.

+I truly believe Rust can solve your problems

 ---